Josef Hoffmann: The Stoclet Palace (1905–1911)

 The Stoclet Palace in Brussels, made in collaboration with Gustav Klimt, is the most famous work of Hoffmann, the Vienna Secession, and of the Wiener Werkstätte.
 It is a visible turning point from historical styles to modern architecture.
 It was built for Adolphe Stoclet, the heir of a wealthy Belgian banking family, who had lived in Milan and Vienna, and was familiar with the Vienna Secession.
 Hoffmann presented the plans in 1905, but the construction, in three stages, was not completed until 1911.

-The exterior is extraordinarily modern, in strict geometric forms, with touches of decoration.
-It is covered in white Norwegian marble, while the edges of the forms and the windows are bordered with sculpted metal.
-The central tower, nearly twenty meters high, is made of assembled cubic forms and crowned with four copper statues with statuary.
+The exterior of the building, featuring strict geometric forms and subtle decorative elements, is strikingly modern.
+It is composed of large cubes assembled together and covered in white Norwegian marble, while the edges of the forms and the windows are bordered with sculpted metal.
+The central tower, nearly twenty meters high, is crowned with four copper sculptures of nude males and other statuary by Franz Metzner.
 The plan has two axes, perpendicular to each other.
-The railings around the building and on the tower have had stylized ornamental designs, and even the plants in the garden are sculpted into geometric forms to complement the architecture.
+The railings around the building and on the tower feature stylized ornamental designs, and even the plants in the garden are sculpted into geometric shapes to complement the architecture.

-The interior, by Hoffmann and the artists of the Wiener Werkstätte, is like a series of stage sets, offering carefully planned views from one room to the other, and decorated with colorful mosaics made by Klimt, as well as walls of white marble and antique green marble.
+The interior, by Hoffmann and the artists of the Wiener Werkstätte, resembles a series of stage sets, offering carefully planned views from one room to the other, and decorated with colorful mosaics made by Klimt, as well as walls of white marble and antique green marble paneling.
 The floors are made of parquet from exotic woods, with different designs in each room.
-The dining room features a set of two mosaic murals by Klimt, in a setting of marble columns and mosaics by Klimt, along with geometric marble columns and walls covered with stylized floral patterns designed by Hoffmann and Klimt.
-Every detail of the house, including the rectangular while marble bathtub, surrounded by marble plaques with sculpture and placed on a blue marble floor, the polished pallisander wood paneling in the bedroom, and the kitchen counters, floor and furniture, were made by the Werkstätte and planned to harmonize with the overall design.
+The dining room features a set of three large mosaic murals by Klimt, known as the Stoclet Frieze, in a setting of marble columns and mosaics by Klimt, along with geometric marble columns and walls covered with stylized floral patterns designed by Hoffmann and Klimt.
+Every detail of the house, including the rectangular white marble bathtub, surrounded by marble plaques with sculpture and placed on a blue marble floor, the polished palisander wood paneling in the bedroom, and the kitchen counters, floor and furniture, were made by the Werkstätte and planned to harmonize with the overall design.
 The building is now a UNESCO World Heritage Site.